vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The myth of Tilottamā

 In chapter 203 of the Adiparvan ¯ of the Mahābhārata we are told that, in order to kill the Asuras Sunda and Upasunda, who could only be killed by each other, Viśvakarman, ordered by Brahmā, creates a woman of unparallelled beauty.
 The Grandfather tells her to go to the two demons and to seduce them in order that they may kill one and other in their rivalry over her.
-This beauty, named Tilottamā, promises to do so and takes her leave of the gods by making a circumambulatioṇAmong those gods is Bhagavat Maheśvara, who sits to the south (scil. of Brahmā) with his face turned east, whereas the gods sit to the north (of him) and the r̥ṣis all around (see below Textual Sources No. 2 (TS 2) v.
+This beauty, named Tilottamā, promises to do so and takes her leave of the gods by making a circumambulatioṇAmong those gods is Bhagavat Maheśvara, who sits to the south (sciḷof Brahmā) with his face turned east, whereas the gods sit to the north (of him) and the r̥ṣis all around (see below Textual Sources No. 2 (TS 2) v.
 21).
 Only Indra and Bhagavat Sthāṇu (i.e. Maheśvara) are able to preserve their composure, but the latter’s excessive desire to watch her (draṣṭu kāmasya cātyartham. ) leads to the coming forth of three more faces (mukha), one directed towards the south, which is possessed of curling lashes (añcita pakṣmāntam), one to the west and one to the north, the latter two not further qualified (TS 2 vv.
 22–24).
 In this way Sthāṇu Mahādeva became four-faced (caturmukhah.).
 Indra, on the other hand, issues forth eyes on all sides up to a thousand (TS 2 vv.
 25–26).

 The curling eyelashes apart, the myth in this form does not yet refer to dif ferent aspects of Siva that are represented by these faces, but his qualification ´ of ‘Post’ (sthāṇu) may hint at his ithyphallic nature.
 That the appellation ‘Sthāṇu’ may have a phallic connotation emerges from the ambiguous and rather obscure nirukti in MBh 7.173.92 (TS 5 v.
 92): ‘Because he burns (/de stroys) when standing erect, and, because his standing (erect) is the arising of the vital breath, and, because his phallus is always standing, therefore is he known as “Post”.’
 1